PieterMostert/glazy-data-analysis/README.md

-## Glazy Data Analysis
+# Glazy Data Analysis

 (Work in progress)
 This project describes my attempts to use machine learning to understand the effect of chemical composition on the firing temperature of ceramic glazes.
 The dataset of glazes I'm using is taken from [Glazy](https:www.glazy.org), an open-source database of glaze recipes.

-The recipes in Glazy come mostly from collections put together by American potters since the 1970s, although many of them probably originate much earlier, in China and Japan.
+The recipes in Glazy come mostly from collections put together by American potters since the 1970s, although many of them probably originate much earlier, in China, Korea, and Japan.
 They therefore reflect an aesthetic (or rather, several groups of aesthetics) that is not representative of all glazes ever made, or of all potential glazes.
 A model that is good at predicting the firing temperatures of glazes in this collection is of limited use, since recipes coming from the same population most likely already have an established firing temperature.
 On the other hand, test recipes created by randomly choosing ingredients generate a different distribution, so one can't say anything about the accuracy of the model when applied to such recipes.

 To illustrate this, I've shown the distribution of firing temperatures below (restricted to 1050C and above - the ones below 1050C make up only 1.2% of the total)